onias17/sot-electric/README.md

 * express
 * mongoose

-#### User Stories / Wireframes
+## User Stories / Wireframes
-Users can read about the company, view, the services provided, and find the contact information once they land on the home page.
+#### Users can read about the company, view the services provided, and find the contact information once they land on the home page.
 ![home](src/images/home_page.png)
-Users can navigate through the home page and login in to their profile.
+#### Users can navigate through the home page and login in to their profile.
 ![navbar](src/images/navbar.png)
-Users can schedule an appointment.
+#### Users can schedule an appointment.
 ![schedule](src/images/schedule.png)
-Users can view and cancel their appointments.
+#### Users can view and cancel their appointments.
 ![manage](src/images/manage.png)
-Users can edit and reschedule thier appointments.
+#### Users can edit and reschedule thier appointments.
 ![edit](src/images/edit_reschedule.png)

-#### Entity Relationship Diagrams
+## Entity Relationship Diagrams

-#### Unsolved Problems
+## Unsolved Problems
 * format date on front end
 * add time to appointment model
 * link auth0 user to the appointment model